 The two people who pleaded guilty earlier in the forced-labor case are scheduled for sentencing this month.

 Dezerah Silsby, who was accused of using ice cream to lure the woman and her child to captivity, entered a plea under the terms of a sealed agreement.
 She earlier testified that she drove the woman and Hunt to an ATM to get money using the woman's government funds debit card.

 Hunt said that the woman gave her the debit card because she didn't have a purse to keep it and that she never ordered her to give it up.

 The woman volunteered to injure herself, Hunt said, to help the defendants obtain pain pills.
 Hunt said Silsby slammed the woman's hand in a door and then smashed her hand with a rock before she went to a hospital to get the medicine.

 "I didn't tell her to do that, and she offered me the pills," Hunt said.

 Hunt also said she told the woman that she could leave any time.

-Police first got involved when the woman was arrested on a candy bar shoplifting case and asked to be jailed because people had been mean to her.
+Police in Ashland first got involved when the woman was arrested on a candy bar shoplifting case and asked to be jailed because people had been mean to her.

-Authorities said the abuse allegation was a ruse, complete with a video staged by the suspects.
-They said the suspects had forced the woman to act as if she were mistreating her child.
+Authorities said the abuse allegation was a ruse, complete with a video staged by the defendants.
+They said the defendants had forced the woman to act as if she were mistreating her child.